Jacedeuce/notes/StackEdit/Coding Dojo/Python/Django app process.md

 ## Steps to create new Django project/app

 ##### Note:
+* I created this guide for Windows.
+There are some comments that include Mac/Linux variations.
+All of the slashes `\` in filepaths will need to be converted to `/` for *nix based systems.
 * I am using __djangoServEnv__ as my environment name
 * Substitute in your own values when the text is contained in curly brackets `{}`
 * Console commands are proceeded with the current path and activated environment